xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 layout: page-fullwidth
 order: 2
 title: "Meshing and Discretization with AMReX"
-subheadline: "A Block Structured Adaptive Mesh Refinement Framework"
+teaser: "A Block Structured Adaptive Mesh Refinement Framework"
-teaser: "Not your grandmother's AMR...!"
+subheader: "Not your grandmother's AMR...!"
 permalink: "lessons/amrex/"
 years: [2019]
 use_math: true